michaeljones/charles/doc/source/index.rst

 * Ray - potentially little more than a glorified vector, holds information about the ray we're processing.

-* Tracer - Over sees the ray tracing
+* Engine - Over sees the ray tracing

 Dependencies
 ------------